-Having awareness about Anorexia and its signs and symptoms can make a huge difference to the duration and severity of the illness.
+Having awareness about AN and its signs and symptoms can make a huge difference to the duration and severity of the illness.
 Seeking help at the first warning sign is much more effective than waiting until the illness is in full swing.
 If you or someone you know is exhibiting some or a combination of these signs it is vital to seek help and support as soon as possible.

 - Rapid weight loss or frequent weight changes

 - Loss or disturbance of menstruation in girls and women and decreased libido in men

 - Feeling cold most of the time, even in warm weather (caused by poor circulation)

 - Feeling bloated, constipated, or the development of intolerances to food